 |Content Availability||Extremely limited||Excellent|

 Winner: 4k.
-This will likely take a while to change, but eventually, the availability of 8k content will improve.
+This will take some time to change, but eventually, the availability of 8k content will improve.

 The two photos above illustrate an identical image at different native resolutions.
-The first image is a native 8k image, displayed on a native 8k TV, the Samsung Q900R.
+The first image is a native 8k image, displayed on a native 8k TV, the Samsung Q900R 8k QLED.
 The second image is a native 4k image, displayed on a native 4k TV, the Sony X950G.

 Winner: 8k.
 The higher resolution results in a slightly more detailed image, but the benefits are limited.

-To present lower-resolution material on an 8k TV, the TV has to perform a process called upscaling.
+To display low-resolution content, a higher-resolution TV performs a process called upscaling.
 This process increases the pixel count of a lower-resolution image, allowing a picture meant for a screen with fewer pixels to fit a screen with many more.
 It’s important to remember that since the amount of information in the signal doesn’t change, there won’t be more detail present.

-The first image is a 4k picture upscaled to 8k on the Samsung Q900R, and the second is the same native 4k image on the Sony X950G.
+The first image is a 4k picture upscaled to 8k on the Samsung Q900TS 8k QLED, and the second is the same native 4k image on the Sony X950H.

-The Samsung Q900R’s upscaling resulted in a bit of added smoothness, but overall the two images look very similar.
+The Samsung Q900TS adds a bit of smoothness in its upscaled image, although there's also some slight cross-hatching.
+This means you can see the pattern of the pixels in parts of the image, but this is hard to spot unless you're looking up close.
+Overall, though, the two images look very similar.
 There isn’t any more detail in the upscaled picture than you can see in the native 4k picture, so whether or not it looks better is entirely subjective.

 With 8k TVs, upscaling performance is even more important than ever before.
-As the majority of broadcast content is still 1080p or even lower, an 8k TV has to interpolate ~94% of the pixels when displaying 1080p content.
+Since the vast majority of content on broadcast TV and streaming platforms is lower than 8k, 8k TVs must interpolate a huge percentage of pixels to make up the difference.

 Winner: 4k, but barely.
 4k on a native 4k TV will always look slightly better than an upscaled image.